 As it is BCI Education Month, this week Charlie discusses the need for embedding business continuity to create a more resilient future, using examples of scenarios that are happening right now across the world.
-This title was given to us for BCI Education Month and I promised Kitt in the BCT office that I would write a blog
+‘Embedding Business Continuity for a more Resilient Future’ was a title given to us for BCI Education Month and I promised Kitt in the

 Here you will find articles, archive blogs and case studies that PlanB have used or created over the years.
 To find information please type a keyword into the search box or click on the relevant tag.